THOMASELOVE/500-classes-2024/class09/README.md

 - OSIA presentations listed below
 - Discussion of Rosenbaum **Causal Inference** Chapter 8 (Replication, Resolution and Evidence Factors)
+- Note that you'll now find a PDF version of Paul R. Rosenbaum's book *Observation and Experiment* from 2017 on our Shared Drive.

 ## Today's OSIA presentations